 By reading and understanding this guide you will know more about beef than 90% of the people out there.

-As you know by now,( from the previous article on this series Beef Grading 101) the degree of of marbling on the RibEye is the primary determination of quality grade.
+As you know by now,( from the previous article on this series Beef Grading 101) the degree of of marbling on the RibEye is the primary determinator of beef quality grade.

 Each country grades their beef differently.
 In the US, we follow the USDA grading (USDA Prime, USDA Choice) while others use letters and numbers like “A4”.
 Restaurants, supermarkets and butcher shops tend to mix-and-match these grades in their menus which can be very confusing.